Compactly-supported nonstationary kernels for computing exact Gaussian processes on big data: Synthetic data examples

-In order to ease comparison, we show CRPS and RMSE for M2-M4 relative to corresponding quantities from M1: relative scores less than one indicate that RMSE and CRPS are smaller (and therefore better) compared with a stationary GP.
-Results are shown in Figure~\ref{Fig_simstudy}, where we show the average (relative) scores and the 5\%-95\% range over the $100$ draws.
-When the underlying data are non-sparse and stationary (Scenario 1), i.e., M1 is the ``correct'' model, methods M2-M4 all perform as well as M1 in terms of both CRPS and RMSE.
-This makes sense for the Vecchia approximation, since much of the underlying theory is derived for traditional (i.e., non-sparse) stationary kernels; it is reassuring that our kernel (which is nonstationary by definition for both M3 and M4) performs well for stationary data.
-When the ground truth is sparse and stationary (Scenario 2), M3 and M4 perform similarly--albeit slightly better--than M1, while the Vecchia approximation (M2) performs slightly worse than M1.
-However, when the underlying true state involves nonstationarity (Scenarios 3 and 4), the nonstationary kernels (M3 and M4) yield a noticeable improvement over a stationary GP, particularly in terms of CRPS.
-In contrast, M2 is noticeably worse for these scenarios, which suggests that the standard configuration of the sparse general Vecchia approximation is sub-optimal for non-stationary data.
+\st{Interestingly} \newTxt{For Scenario 2, where the ground truth is sparse and stationary, M2 and M4 perform nearly as well as M1, while M3 performs significantly worse (indicating that the predictive process struggles to capture sparse structure, as has been observed elsewhere).
+M5 and M6 perform as well as M1 when the SNR is large, but start to show large increases in performance (on average, 10-15\%) when the SNR is small. } \st{, M5 and M6 perform similarly--albeit slightly better--than M1 when the underlying data are sparse and stationary (Scenario 2), while the Vecchia approximation (M2) and covariance tapering (M4) perform slightly worse, on average, than an exact stationary GP (M1).
+For sparse data, it is clear that the predictive process cannot capture the finer-scale structure.} However, when the underlying true state involves nonstationarity (Scenarios 3 and 4), the nonstationary kernels (M5 and M6) yield a noticeable improvement over a stationary GP, \st{particularly in terms of CRPS} \newTxt{particularly for low SNR}.
+In contrast, M2 and M3 are noticeably worse for these scenarios, which suggests that the standard configuration of the sparse general Vecchia approximation and the predictive process is sub-optimal for non-stationary data.
 The advantage of our kernel is particularly noticeable when the underlying ground truth is nonstationary \textit{and} sparse.

-In summary, these comparisons verify that our kernel performs as well or better than more traditional kernels within a GP across a variety of ground truth data-generating mechanisms.
-Since each of the data-generating mechanisms considered (different combinations of stationary/nonstationary and sparse/nonsparse) are special cases of our kernel (as described in Section~\ref{subsec:specialcases}), this furthermore verifies that our kernel can flexibly learn the true underlying state of a given data set.
+In summary, these comparisons verify that our kernel performs as well or better than more traditional kernels within a GP across a variety of ground truth data-generating mechanisms and a range of SNR values. \newTxt{The improvements in performance are admittedly modest for SNR = 10 or 20, but for SNR = 5 the relative improvement for M5 and M6 vs. M1 is on 12-15\% on average and as large as 50\% for some synthetic data sets.
+In other words, for large noise, when the underlying data are sparse and/or nonstationary, the stationary Mat\'{e}rn fails to characterize the true function; however, even in these cases, M5 and M6 can capture the ground truth.} This furthermore verifies that each of the data-generating mechanisms (different combinations of stationary/nonstationary and sparse/nonsparse) are special cases of our kernel (as described in Section~\ref{subsec:specialcases}); in other words, our kernel can learn the true underlying state of a given data set.